Empty Churches, Food Drive Mark Start of Easter Weekend in Coronavirus-hit US

 Those measures have taken a staggering toll on American commerce, with some economists forecasting job losses of up to 20 million by month's end, raising questions about how long business closures and travel restrictions can be sustained.

-The Trump administration renewed talk of quickly reopening the economy after an influential university research model this week lowered its U.S. mortality forecasts to 60,000 deaths by Aug.
-4, from at least 100,000, assuming that social-distancing measures remain in place.
+The Trump administration renewed talk of quickly reopening the economy after an influential university research model this week lowered its US mortality forecasts to 60,000 deaths by August 4, from at least 100,000, assuming that social-distancing measures remain in place.

 The United States by far accounts for most of the world's confirmed cases of COVID-19, the highly contagious lung ailment caused by the novel coronavirus, with at least 500,000 known infections and more than 18,600 deaths.
 Only Italy has recorded more fatalities.